lea-cohausz/lea-cohausz.github.io/aboutme.md

 ### Research Interests

-- Educational Data Mining
+- XAI
+- causal modeling; and combining inference and predictive models
-- relating to EDM: XAI and generalizability of models
+- generalizability of models
-- causal modeling
+- much of the above in the context of Educational Data Mining
 - AI-Planning and Reinforcement Learning for Goal and Plan Recognition
 - reasoning about human behavior in general